-- Tx+ and Tx- are connected to Rx+ and Rx- respectively. - On the transmitting side the shield of the cable is connected to earth, and is NOT connected on the listener side. - Note In case the NMEA signal is connected both ways, two cables should be used with proper shielding as described above.
-(It is just above situation times two for the opposite direction).
+- Tx+ and Tx- are connected to Rx+ and Rx- respectively. - The shield of the cable is connected to earth on the transmitting side, and is NOT connected on the listener side.

+Note In case the NMEA signal is connected both ways, two cables should be used with proper shielding as described above.

 Only one talker is connected to the bus, and multiple listeners may be connected to the same bus without the need for a signal isolator/multiplier.
-However, it is not forbidden and good practice to use a multiplier since it eliminates possible faults caused by short circuiting of the signal by a faulty listener.
-Alphatron is able to supply such a multiplier if needed (NMEA Distribution Interface Mk.2).
+However, it is accepted and good practice to use a multiplier since it eliminates possible faults caused by short circuiting of the signal by a faulty listener.
+Alphatron is able to supply such a multiplier if needed (NMEA Distribution Module MK2).

-IEC-61162-2
+IEC 61162-2